-TerraCycle closed out the decade by unveiling Loop, a circular shopping system delivering the world's favorite brands to your doorstep in durable, refillable packaging, moving away from disposability and single-use for a less wasteful world.
+TerraCycle closed out the decade by unveiling Loop, a circular reuse system delivering the world's favorite brands to your doorstep in durable, refillable packaging, moving away from disposability and single-use for a less wasteful world.
 Loop launched in May 2019 in the United States and France, and is still growing.
 Offering more than 300 items (and counting), Loop provides anything from Tide detergent to Häagen-Dazs ice cream, to Tropicana orange juice to Milka Biscuits — all in reusable packaging.
-After using the products, customers put the empty containers in a Loop tote on their doorstep.
-The containers are then picked up by a delivery service, cleaned and refilled, and shipped out to consumers again.
+After using the products, customers put the empty containers back in the Loop tote to be picked up by a delivery service, cleaned and refilled, and shipped out to consumers again.

 In other words, it’s the 21st-century milkman.